 Engineered Septic System

-Engineered septic systems are the most complex and are generally needed due to poor soil or the home being situated on an uphill slope.
-Just like alternative and conventional septic systems, engineered systems collect and separate waste in a tank.
+Engineered septic systems are the most complex.
+They are generally needed due to poor soil or because the home resides on an uphill slope.
+Similar to alternative and conventional septic systems, engineered systems collect and separate waste in a tank.
 Instead of relying on gravity to drain, the liquid waste needs to be pumped into the leach field to distribute throughout the land evenly.

 Below are some examples of engineered septic systems: